Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *alternatively, use this [chart](https://i.imgur.com/6rvw5Bb.webp), or go to the [Speedrun Cheatsheet](https://github.com/Metacor/Minecraft-Speedrun-Guide#speedrun-cheatsheet) section of this Guide*
 	* *in this case, a 0.9° difference will be ~1111 Blocks away from you*
 		* *this is, of course, assuming you recorded the correct angles, and travelled 17.5 Blocks*
-* Follow the angle of your Eye of Ender throws until you travel roughly the amount of Blocks needed to reach that Stronghold
+* Follow the angle for your Eye throws, until you travel the amount of Blocks needed to reach the Stronghold
 * Use the [8,8 Method](https://youtu.be/w8Lqa2B01lo) to locate the exact Chunk that your Stronghold's Starter Staircase is in
 	* *the Eye of Ender **always** points to the direct middle of the Chunk *(8/x/8)* where the Start Staircase is located*
 * Dig into the Starter Staircase, and begin your Stronghold Navigation